-He co-founded the online news website Bitcoin Magazine in the same year, writing hundreds of articles on the cryptocurrency world.
+In 2011, the year Buterin first grew interested in Bitcoin, Buterin co-founded the online news website Bitcoin Magazine, writing hundreds of articles on the cryptocurrency world.
 He went on to code for the privacy-minded Dark Wallet and the marketplace Egora.

-Co-founder Dr Gavin Wood wrote the ethereum yellow paper, the "technical bible" that outlines the specification for the ethereum virtual machine (EVM) that handles the state of the ledger and runs smart contracts, for example (see: How Ethereum Works).
+- Co-founder Dr. Gavin Wood did much of the early programming and architecting of the platform.
+He wrote the Ethereum yellow paper, the “technical bible” that outlines the specification for the Ethereum Virtual Machine (EVM), which is responsible for handling the state of the ledger and runs smart contracts.

-To get the project off the ground, Buterin and the other founders launched a crowdfunding campaign in July 2014 where participants purchased ether, or the ethereum tokens that function as shares in the project.
-(See: What is Ether?).
+To get the project off the ground, Buterin and the other founders launched a crowdfunding campaign in July 2014 where participants purchased ether, the Ethereum tokens that function as shares in the project.

-Raising more than $18m, it was then the most successful crowdsale to date at the time.
+Raising more than $18 million, it was the most successful crowd sale at that time.
 It took another year, but the first live release, Frontier, launched on 30th July, 2015.
-It wasn't a sexy platform, but the command line interface offered developers a platform for creating their own decentralized apps.
+It wasn’t a particularly attractive platform, but the command line interface offered developers a platform for creating their own decentralized apps.

 The smart contract platform took off, swelling into today’s ecosystem of hundreds of developers and even drawing the attention of tech giants like IBM and Microsoft.

-The funds from ethereum's initial $18m crowdsale and project development are now managed by the Ethereum Foundation, a non-profit entity based in Switzerland.
+The funds from Ethereum’s initial $18 million crowd sale and project development are now managed by the Ethereum Foundation, a non-profit entity based in Zug, Switzerland.